godlessendeavor/mStream/docs/cli_arguments.md

 mstream -i my-ui-folder
 ```

-In order for UI folder to work, you will need three files:
+In order for UI folder to work, you will need this file:

 * mstream.html
-* remote.html
-* shared.html

-These files will be served by the `/`, `/remote`, and `/shared` endpoints respectively.
+This file will be served by the `/` endpoint.

 ## Log to File
 To write all logs to a file, use the `-L` flag.
 If this is not set, logs will only be written to the console.
 Defaults to the `/save/logs` in the root of ths project